Español

 Simply staying in the shade is one of the best ways to limit your UV exposure.

-Infection with HIV, the virus that causes AIDS, weakens the immune system.
-Avoiding known risk factors for HIV infection, such as intravenous (IV) drug use and having unprotected sex with many partners, can also lower your risk of immune system problems.
-This, in turn, might help keep you from getting MCC and many other types of cancer.
-To learn more, see HIV Infection, AIDS, and Cancer.
+Infection with HIV, the virus that causes AIDS, can weaken the immune system.
+Avoiding known risk factors for HIV infection, such as intravenous (IV) drug use and having unprotected sex with many partners, might lower your risk of skin cancers such as MCC, as well as other types of cancer.
+To learn more, see HIV Infection and Cancer.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.